-Tim Murray didn’t realize he was experiencing diabetic symptoms (constant fatigue and vision problems) until he visited his OurHealth clinic for a biometric screening to earn an incentive through his employer’s benefits program.
+Tim Murray didn’t realize he was experiencing diabetic symptoms until he visited OurHealth for a biometric screening to earn an incentive through his employee benefits at Urschel Laboratories.

-That screening revealed a dangerously high A1c measure of 13.8%, well into the high-risk category for diabetic complications.
+Tim’s screening revealed a dangerously high A1c measure of 13.8, which falls well into the high-risk category for diabetic complications.
 A hemoglobin A1c test correlates to a patient’s blood sugar over the previous 90 days.
 A reading above 6.5 indicates diabetes, according to the Mayo Clinic.

 “I’m glad I went to that screening because if I hadn’t, I probably would have just kept going like I was without knowing I had diabetes,” Murray says.

-Following his diagnosis, Tim’s OurHealth physician immediately developed a personalized treatment plan and coordinated diabetes management education.
-Tim started having regular appointments at the clinic and sees the OurHealth physician as his primary care provider.
+Following his diagnosis, Tim’s OurHealth physician developed a personalized treatment plan and coordinated diabetes management education.
+Tim started having regular appointments at the clinic and made his OurHealth physician his primary care provider.

-A year and a half after the biometric screen, he maintains an A1c measure of 7%, his diabetic symptoms have decreased, and he consistently meets with his OurHealth physician.
-Tim leads a healthy lifestyle, walks during the workday, and goes kayaking with his wife and two sons.
+A year and a half after the initial biometric screening, Tim’s A1c has dropped to 7 and his diabetic symptoms have decreased.
+He now enjoys taking walks during the workday and kayaking with his wife and two sons.

 “I feel way different now,” Murray says.
 “It’s like night and day.”